 > Work in bright conditionings - for example, near a window

 > Exercise outdoors, preferably in nature - research has focused on the so-called "nature connection," and how it affects our health, outlook & overall life.

 > Consume well balanced healthy (but enjoyable) foods > Keep an eye on your boozing there's a direct connection to feelings of anxiety, low mood, depression etc

 to how much booze (and whatever else) you put away Therefore, staying mindful, responsible and AWARE (wake up warrior) to how you feel and knowing you have the power to change how you feel 'instantly' is the real gamechanger...

-Why we cover all of this within the, 'Number 1 Priority' routine, wake up warrior 5-pillar system
+Why we cover all of this within the, 'Number 1 Priority' routine, from the online warrior wellness system

 That’s how powerful nature can be.